 Facebook groups - This by far is the best way to network, not only to get your business name out there but for advice from fellow virtual assistants.
 There's no way you're going to know it all, especially if you're just starting out.
 The Facebook groups I belong to are super supportive and I highly suggest joining a few.
+You can join my group - we're active and growing!
 Here are some active ones:

 Skype - I've been using Skype for a long time and I like the fact I can share my screen for free with a client.
 I also use it as an instant messenger, if I have a quick question.